vdemeester/blog/content/posts/2018-09-18-gotest-tools-icmd.md

 > Package icmd executes binaries and provides convenient assertions for testing the results.

-After filesystem operation (seen in [`fs`](/posts/2018-09-14-gotest-tools-fs/)), one pretty common use-case in tests is to **execute a command**.
-The reason can be you're testing the `cli` you're currently writing or you need to setup something using some command line.
+After filesystem operations (seen in [`fs`](/posts/2018-09-14-gotest-tools-fs/)), antoher common use-case in tests is to **execute a command**.
+The reasons can be you're testing the `cli` you're currently writing or you need to setup something using a command line.
 A classic execution in a test might lookup like the following.

 ```go